SiteGround vs WordPress.com – Which is the Best Choice for Starting a WordPress Website?

 WordPress.com and SiteGround are two such companies, and, while both will set up your website and host it online, they provide this service in slightly different ways.

-For example, SiteGround are a more traditional hosting company.
+For example, SiteGround are a more traditional hosting company (here’s some of the best value choices).
 They provide you with online web space where you can publish your WordPress website or any other type of website.
 WordPress.com, on the other hand, only lets you host WordPress websites on its service.

 While there are other differences between the two services, which this comparison covers, this important one will rule out WordPress.com for any readers who want to do more than create a WordPress website, such as publish HTML files, build a Magento eCommerce store, or host an app.